YusefAN/leap-climsim-kaggle-5th/README.md

 We achieved our results by training an ensemble of models, each with its own unique variations.
 The core of each model architecture is a bidirectional LSTM, with different surrounding layers and engineered features.
 These variations, detailed below, enabled our models to ensemble effectively, leading to our competitive score and 5th-place finish.

-Our training strategy involved using as much data as possible initially, followed by fine-tuning on the [ClimSim_low-res](https://huggingface.co/datasets/LEAP/ClimSim_low-res) dataset.
-Some models were initially trained on the [ClimSim_low-res](https://huggingface.co/datasets/LEAP/ClimSim_low-res) dataset combined with the [ClimSim_low-res_aqua-planet](https://huggingface.co/datasets/LEAP/ClimSim_low-res_aqua-planet) dataset, while others used the [ClimSim_low-res](https://huggingface.co/datasets/LEAP/ClimSim_low-res) dataset combined with a subset of [ClimSim_high-res](https://huggingface.co/datasets/LEAP/ClimSim_high-res) data.
+Our training strategy involved using as much data as possible.
+Some models were trained on the [ClimSim_low-res](https://huggingface.co/datasets/LEAP/ClimSim_low-res) dataset combined with the [ClimSim_low-res_aqua-planet](https://huggingface.co/datasets/LEAP/ClimSim_low-res_aqua-planet) dataset, while others used the [ClimSim_low-res](https://huggingface.co/datasets/LEAP/ClimSim_low-res) dataset combined with a subset of [ClimSim_high-res](https://huggingface.co/datasets/LEAP/ClimSim_high-res) data.

-## Models
+## Preprocessing

-### Shared Model Features
+### Low-Res-Aqua-Mixed

-All our models treat the inputs and outputs in the same manner.
 The 556 element inputs were separated into column inputs (60x9 = 540) and global inputs (1x16).
 The global inputs were then repeated 60 times and concatenated to the columns to form a (60x25) input to our models.
 Engineered features, described in the individual model sections, are added as additional columns.
-The 368 outputs are predicted directly as a 368-element long output vector to our models.
+All inputs and outputs, including engineered features, were standardized using their mean and standard deviation without any additional transformations.

+The preprocessing steps involve parsing the raw data from the LEAP data repositories, using the script provided in the main ClimSim repository, into parquet files corresponding to the folder name.
+The parquet files were uploaded as Kaggle datasets.
+The full low-res and aqua-planet datasets were used.
+The preprocessing steps involve parsing the raw data from the LEAP data repositories, using the [script](https://github.com/leap-stc/ClimSim/blob/main/for_kaggle_users.py) provided in the main ClimSim repository, into parquet files corresponding to the folder name.
+The parquet files were uploaded as Kaggle datasets.
+For more details, refer to the ./preprocessing folder.

+### Low-Res-High-Res-Mixed

+As for the previous model, the 556 element inputs are separated into column inputs (60x9 = 540) and global inputs (1x16).
+The global inputs are repeated 60 times and concatenated to the columns to form a (60x25) input.
+These models did not use any engineered features.
+The inputs 'state-\_q0001', 'state\_q0002', 'state\_q0003', 'pbuf\_ozone', 'pbuf\_CH4', 'pbuf\_N2O' were log-transformed.
+Then, all the inputs (both transformed and not) were standardized using their mean and standard deviation. \\

+The preprocessed normalized data is then saved into hickle files which are later used for training.
+The models are trained using all the low-res data and about 1/15th of the high-res data. \\

+## Models

 ### Low-Res-Aqua-Mixed